DHI/mikeio/docs/dfsu.rst

     In MIKE, node ids and element ids are 1-based.
     In MIKE IO, all ids are **0-based** following standard Python indexing.
-    That means, as an example, that when finding the element closest to a point its id will 1 lower in MIKE IO compared to opening the file in MIKE Zero.
+    That means, as an example, that when finding the element closest to a point its id will be 1 lower in MIKE IO compared to examining the file in MIKE Zero.